 Finally, the opportunity for players who impress in the USL Academy League to train and play with senior team professionals by signing USL Academy Contracts offers something that has been missing in American youth soccer.
-The League's role as a crucial stepping stone on the path from youth to professional soccer will help push top young players from USL markets around the country to gain high-level competitive experience, raising the overall level of the elite American player in the long-term.
+The League's role as a crucial stepping stone on the path from youth to professional soccer helps push top young players from USL markets around the country to gain high-level competitive experience, raising the overall level of the elite American player in the long-term.

 Many League Two teams already have strong youth networks and/or clubs feeding into them, effectively serving as the senior team of that individual player development pathway.
-To provide examples, Boston Bolts, Weston FC, San Francisco Glens SC and Chicago FC United have all operated year-round youth teams in the most competitive leagues across the US, while pushing their top youth talents & former players coming back from college into their League Two outfits during the summer months.
-That player development philosophy of providing a long-term pathway to the club’s top players aligns perfectly with our goals through USL Academy, and proves these clubs will continue to play a critical role in providing players across the country opportunities to pursue opportunities at the professional level.
+To provide examples, Weston FC, San Francisco Glens SC and Chicago FC United have all operated year-round youth teams in the most competitive leagues across the US, while pushing their top youth talents & former players coming back from college into their League Two outfits during the summer months.
+That player development philosophy of providing a long-term pathway to the club’s top players aligns perfectly with the goals through USL Academy, and proves these clubs will continue to play a critical role in providing players across the country opportunities to pursue opportunities at the professional level.

-It offers USL clubs the flexibility to work with existing institutions, and most importantly to provide opportunity and professional pathways to both new and previously overlooked communities across the country.
+It offers USL clubs the flexibility to work with existing institutions, and provide opportunity and professional pathways to both new and previously overlooked communities across the country.
 Players competing in the USL Academy League may also be able to register as a “Part-Time Youth Player” on their local USL Academy League team, allowing them to play in other competitions for their respective clubs or schools, as the USL aspires to build respectful and trusting relationships between our clubs and the local Youth Soccer Organizations that are already serving our communities.

 While the key focus of the USL Academy League is to develop professional players and provide as clear and direct a path to professional soccer as possible, all clubs will be required to offer a college advisory program to players on their USL Academy League team.
 We fully acknowledge most players in this competition will still play college soccer, and as such feel it is critically important for our clubs to provide them opportunities and resources to reach that level, if deemed appropriate.
-Additionally, USL League Two serves as the next step in USL’s pre-professional player development programming, and is designed to help collegiate players gain additional exposure and opportunities to move up to the professional level of the game
+Additionally, USL League Two serves as the next step in USL’s player development programming, and is designed to help collegiate players gain additional exposure and opportunities to move up to the professional level of the game.